uurkrtl/TypeScript-Demo/readme.md

   Display 'isAdmin is evaluated as truthy.' if 'isAdmin' is considered 'truthy'.
 * Step 12: Use an 'if' statement to check if 'isAdmin' is 'false'.
   Display 'isAdmin is false.' if 'isAdmin' has the value 'false'.
-* Please post the link to a GitHub repository where you have solved this task together.
-  `inputfield`
 * If you have already completed this task earlier, you may work on the bonus task on the next page.

 ## Bonus